David Rudisha: 2012: Olympic gold and new world record

-2012 Summer Olympics

 On 9 August 2012 at the 2012 Summer Olympics in London, Rudisha led from start to finish to win gold in what was acclaimed "The Greatest 800 Meter Race Ever".
 In so doing, he became the first and, so far, only runner to break the 1:41 barrier for 800 m.
 From the start of the final race, Rudisha led and pulled away from the rest of the field after 200 metres, completing the first lap in 49.28 seconds.
 By 600 metres his lead had grown to several metres.
 He continued to pull away until the final straight, where second place Nijel Amos was able to slightly gain some ground as Rudisha strained.
 But the gap was much too great to close, and Rudisha crossed the line in a world-record time of 1:40.91.

 Rudisha's competitors all ran exceptional times.
 Sports Illustrateds David Epstein reported that the race "is best told, perhaps, in 16 letters: WR, NR, PB, PB, PB, NR, SB, PB."
 (That is to say that the participants broke world record, national record, personal bests, national record, season best, personal best) The silver medallist, Amos, had to be carried from the track on a stretcher after setting the world junior record, making him only the fifth man in history to run under 1:42, something Rudisha has now done seven times.
 "With Rudisha breaking 1:41, two men under 1:42, five under 1:43 and all eight under 1:44," noted the IAAF, "it was the greatest depth 800 m race in history."
 Every competitor ran the fastest time in history for their placing.
 It was the first time in international 800 m history where every competitor ran either a personal or season's best.
 The time set by the eighth-placed Andrew Osagie, a personal best of 1:43.77, would have won gold at the three preceding Olympic games in Beijing, Athens and Sydney.